Zankoku-Okuno/blag/articles/review/season-12018c-summer.md

 This time, I'm putting follow-up at the top.
 It's the last thing I write, but it's the first thing I should read when I look back at a review.

+  * Am I asking myself what I'd do with my morning when I wake up?
+    Do I need to have an alarm that asks me?
+  * Did I think about getting focuses into a resumable rather than a completed state?
-Did the new follow-up system help improve my systems faster?
+  * Did the new follow-up system help improve my systems faster?

-Do I have a better grasp on scheduled items?
+  * Do I have a better grasp on scheduled items?
     How about making schedules of my own?

-Did I think about getting focuses into a resumable rather than a completed state?

-Did I ask "Does it spark joy?"
+  * Did I ask "Does it spark joy?"

-Am I asking myself what I'd do with my morning when I wake up?
-Do I need to have an alarm that asks me?

-Is my shortlist/longlist better managed now?
+  * Is my shortlist/longlist better managed now?

-How did black calendar entries go?
+  * How did black calendar entries go?

-Regarding changing Sisyphus, did I move fast and break things?
+  * Regarding changing Sisyphus, did I move fast and break things?

-Have I got any good ideas on how to manage principles?
+  * Have I got any good ideas on how to manage principles?